eliranmal/dot.css/README.md

-# css-canvas
+# dot.css

-a css-only image renderer! at last!
+> a css-only single-element image renderer! at last!